Can international students apply for a loan?

 As you shop around, take a look at each lender’s eligibility requirements.
 As mentioned, many lenders require international students to apply with a cosigner who lives in the U.S. Your cosigner will need to have good credit and a steady source of income to qualify for the loan.
 Your cosigner will also need to be prepared for the risks of cosigning – for instance, they become legally obligated to pay back the debt, and their credit will be damaged if you miss payments.

-If you can’t or don’t want to apply with a cosigner, prioritize a lender that offers international student loans with no cosigner requirement
+If you can’t or don’t want to apply with a cosigner, prioritize a lender that offers international student loans with no cosigner requirement.

 3. Review rates and fees

 When it comes to having an international student loan, finding one with interest rates and fees that you’re comfortable with is a top priority.
-Find out and understand any fees a lender might charge, as well, such as an origination, disbursement, or origination fee.
+Find out and understand any fees a lender might charge, as well, such as an origination, disbursement or origination fee.

 4. Consider repayment terms